Bytebit-Org/fitumi/DOCUMENTATION.md

 ## Checking for calls to a faked table
 ### Using `a.callTo`
 `a.callTo(fakedTable, ...)`\
-Creates a new `CallMatchOptions` object associated with the given faked table and expected arguments
+Creates a new `CallMatchOptions` object associated with the given faked table and expected arguments;\
+if multiple callTos qualify, the latest one to be added will take precedence, except when used with andThen
 #### Parameters
 - fakedTable\
 The faked table that would be called\